stanfordv/curriculum1/README.md

   ]
 }
 ```

-To make this work, you need to install the node modules since we don't store them on github
+## To make this work:

+# you need to install the node modules since we don't store them on github
 $ npm install

-Then you need to open 4 seperate terminals from the projects root directory
+# Then you need to open 4 seperate terminals from the projects root directory
-1. ## start the python script to activate the API and pass variables to and from the MongoDB via PyMongo
+1. ## Python: start the python script to activate the API and pass variables to and from the MongoDB via PyMongo

 			$ python run.py

-2. ## (if installed globally, not necessary to run from the project directory)
+2. ## Mongo db: (Nb. if installed globally, not necessary to run from the project directory)

 			$ mongodb